 Cenote Azul is a beautiful place with trails that lead to different sources of water.
 There are 3 natural pools, the first two are shallow.
 You can swim and snorkel in the pools to observe the rocks, plants, and fish.

 There is also a place where you can jump into the water from a height of 5 meters.
 A bit of adrenaline, in complete safety.
 The Cenote Azul is also close to Playa del Carmen, and a step away from the Jardin del Edén and Cristalino cenotes, Xpu-Ha beach and Akumal.

 - The most expensive cenote is not always the best: there are cheap and very beautiful cenotes, managed by communities that do not have the means to promote them.

-- In general, you have to pay in cash at the cenotes (pesos or US dollars).
-So calculate your budget for the cenotes before you go and keep in mind that the rental of equipment is not included in the price of the entrance (for example, diving, life jackets).
+- In general, you have to pay in cash at the cenotes.
+Calculate your budget for the cenotes before you go and keep in mind that the rental of equipment is not included in the price of the entrance (for example, diving, life jackets).

 - Although the closing time is 17:30 or 18:00, most of the cenotes do not allow access after 16:00.

 - When you go to a cenote by public transport, always remind the driver to stop, as it is never the final destination.

 - What to bring to the cenotes: Aquashoes!
 Water shoes will be very useful as there are often stones.
 This is definitely the best purchase I made in Mexico.